drivitapp/AndroidSDK-Sample/README.md

     android:value="YOUR_API_KEY" />

 <!--Google Api Key.
 Enables the Google Awareness API which Drivit uses in its inner workings.
-You can also use the services enabled by this app, more info here: https://developers.google.com/awareness/overview You should NOT ignore this key-->
+You can also use the services enabled by this API in your app, more info here: https://developers.google.com/awareness/overview
+You should NOT ignore this key-->
 <meta-data
     android:name="com.google.android.awareness.API_KEY"